DKunch30/dplat-file-vault-coding-challenge/README.md

 Before you begin, ensure you have installed:
 - Docker (20.10.x or higher) and Docker Compose (2.x or higher)
-- Node.js (18.x or higher) - for local development
 - Python (3.9 or higher) - for local development

 ## 🛠️ Installation & Setup